 Few things in life have the power to stir our emotions and evoke compelling responses in the way art does.
 In all of its various forms, art is a powerful tool for expression.
-Through visual means, an artist is able to communicate and connect with others in a way that transcends words, and art therapy utilizes this connection to strengthen recovery.
+Through visual means, an artist can communicate and connect with others in a way that transcends words, and art therapy utilizes this connection to strengthen recovery.

 The compelling quality of art makes it an incredibly useful tool in psychotherapy and counseling.
 Creative activities, in the form of art therapy, become a type of language that allows people to communicate thoughts and feelings that are too difficult or painful to put into words.

 What Is Art Therapy?

-Art therapy is facilitated by a trained, qualified professional with knowledge of visual art—drawing, painting, sculpture, and other art forms—and the creative process and human development and counseling theories and techniques.
+Art therapy is facilitated by a trained, qualified professional with knowledge of visual art — drawing, painting, photography, sculpture, and other art forms — and the creative process and human development and counseling theories and techniques.

 From the patient’s perspective, art therapy does not require experience or special talent.
 The work is not criticized or judged for its artistic quality, precision, or beauty.
 The methods used and the resulting artwork are more about the emotions expressed and felt throughout the process.

 Helping Teens Express Themselves

 The use of nonverbal expression can be especially beneficial for adolescents who are navigating the difficult waters of their teen years.
-Normal developmental changes, family tensions, and social challenges may be further complicated by symptoms of mental illness, which affects 20 percent of all youth ages 13-18.
+Normal developmental changes, family tensions, and social challenges may be further complicated by symptoms of psychological concerns.

 Teens often see art therapy as a non-threatening form of treatment.
 The artwork they produce helps the therapist gain a better understanding of their concerns and life circumstances, especially those situations that are too risky to reveal or too embarrassing to talk about.
 This awareness better equips the therapist in efforts to protect and support them.